 The preservation of the constraint (\ref{FINC}) does not give any new constraint.
-So we find that the phase space of the theory is embedded with the constraints (\ref{MO1}), (\ref{MO2}), (\ref{GAUS}) and (\ref{FINC}) and are all of these are weak condition unto this stage.
-It the constraints are treated as strong condition the following reduced Hamiltonian results out.
+So we find that the phasespace of the theory is embedded with the constraints (\ref{MO1}), (\ref{MO2}), (\ref{GAUS}), and (\ref{FINC}) and are all of these are weak conditions unto this stage.
+If the constraints are treated as strong conditions the following reduced Hamiltonian results in.

-It is known that this reduced Hamiltonian will be consistent with the Dirac brackets \cite{DIR}.
-Dirac brackets between the fields describing the reduced Hamiltonian $H_R$ are found out to be
+Since the constraints are treated here as strong condition to obtain the reduced Hamiltonian the usual Poisson's bracket becomes inadequate however, there is a remedy: the reduced Hamiltonian is known to be consistent with the Dirac brackets \cite{DIR}.
+The Dirac brackets between the fields describing the reduced Hamiltonian $H_R$ are found out to be